 I’ve been in the embarrassing situation of borrowing my flight seat neighbour’s pen one too many counts.
 Sometimes I’ll forget I’m required to fill up immigration forms and realise I didn’t carry a pen like this beary cute pen (S$3.89) on me, or that the pen provided by the stewardess isn’t working.
 Always have a pen and a notebook on you whenever (there are some really cool notebooks from – you won’t believe it – ASOS!).
 You just never know when you’ll need it lest you’re required to jot anything down.

 15. Extra Pair of Shoes

 Remember the blisters I’d mentioned a few pointers up?
 Having an extra pair of shoes not only mean you’re prepared if anything happens to the pair you’re wearing for your flight, it also means you’ll have something to wear in case the pair you’re wearing isn’t wearable.

 I was new to travelling solo then and had worn a new pair of leather shoes.
-They weren’t broken in yet of course (yes, being inexperienced also means you can be downright foolish) so I had to swap them for a pair of cotton sneakers much like the New Look 3D Floral Lace Up Trainer (S$23.71) or the ASOS DARBY Lace Up Trainers (S$32.33) if you’re looking for something more streamlined.
+They weren’t broken in yet of course (yes, being inexperienced also means you can be downright foolish) so I had to swap them for a pair of cotton sneakers much like the Keds Kickstart Canvas Sneakers (S$79.00) or the Superga Classic Sneakers (S$63.90) if you’re looking for something more streamlined.
 I’d strongly suggest covered shoes just so your feet will get the protection it needs to take on the world.

 Travel Tips To Breeze Through Every Trip